Queen of Apostles Catholic School

 Persons Responsible for this plan: Anne Arias and Maureen Earner, PA

 The plan conforms to the guidance from the Diocese of Arlington, CDC, and the local health department.
 Consultation has occurred with Fairfax County Health Department.
-Mrs. Maureen Earner, physician assistant/nurse and staff/teachers contributed to developing and implementing this plan.
+Mrs. Maureen Earner, Physician Assistant and staff/teachers contributed to developing and implementing this plan.

-Please contact Mrs. Earner, our Physician Assistant, and Mrs. Arias with any questions, health updates, or international travel plans.
+Please contact Mrs. Earner, our Physician Assistant, and Mrs. Arias, our principal, with any questions, health updates, or international travel plans.